Table of Contents

 |Small intestine||Composite, rinsed of content||Composite, rinsed of content||N/A|

-- Collection of an additional ring sample (300 grams plus or minus 20 per cent) around the primary core sample (500 grams plus or minus 20 per cent).
+- Collection of an additional ring sample (300 grams plus or minus 20%) around the primary core sample (500 grams plus or minus 20%).
 These tissue amounts would generally not apply to small animals that do not allow sampling of 500 grams.
 For these situations, the optimum sampling strategy should be defined on a case-by-case basis and should be justified.
-However, collection of two samples (a core and surrounding sample) remains appropriate.
+However, collection of 2 samples (a core and surrounding sample) remains appropriate.

 - Collection of an elliptical (or other appropriate shape) sample along the injection track and/or the site of irritation.
 You should provide evidence that this method correctly targets the injection site residues, such as with accompanying photographs of the site(s) of sampling.

 For multiple-dosed products used in dairy animals, samples should be taken after the last treatment.
 For products that might qualify for zero-day withdrawal, samples should also be collected during treatment.
-Duplicate milk samples (200 millilitres each for residue and fat determinations, respectively) should be collected from individual animals:
+Duplicate milk samples (200 millilitres each for residue and fat determinations, respectively) should be collected from individual animals at the:

-- at the morning or afternoon milking on the day before treatment, and
+- morning or afternoon milking on the day before treatment, and

 Egg samples should be obtained from 10 or more laying hens at every laying time point during the medication period and after the final medication.
 Egg samples should be collected after the period necessary to complete egg yolk development, which is usually up to 12 days.
 Egg white and yolk should be combined for analysis.